The GUARDIAN Trial

 Experimental

-Tight pressure management
+Tight blood pressure management

 In patients assigned to tight blood pressure control, angiotensin converting enzyme inhibitors and angiotensin receptor blockers will not be given the morning of surgery.
 Other chronic antihypertensives will only be given as necessary to treat hypertension.
 Norepinephrine or phenylephrine infusion will be infused at a rate sufficient to maintain intraoperative MAP ≥ 85 mmHg.

-• Procedure: Tight pressure management
+• Procedure: Tight blood pressure management

 Norepinephrine or phenylephrine infusion to maintain intraoperative MAP ≥85 mmHg.